Nord (Haitian department): Haitian Revolution

 Many rebellions have taken place in Haiti notably in the North even before 1791 such as the Makandal Rebellion or the Ogé and Chavannes Insurrection.
 August 1791 becomes important as a Jamaican maroon Duty Boukmann and manbo or Vodoun priestess Cecile Fatiman organized the enslaved from different African nations.
 One week after that Congress and essentially what some scholars call the first Haitian Vodoun ceremony the general rebellion has started being led by Toussaint, Dessalines, Papillon, Biassou and many more.

 Within the next ten days slaves had taken control of the entire northern province in an unprecedented slave revolt that left the whites controlling only a few isolated fortified camps.
 Within the next two months as the violence escalated, the rebelling slaves killed 2,000 whites and burned or destroyed 280 sugar plantations.
 Within a year the island was in revolutionary chaos.
 Slaves burned the plantations where they had been forced to work, and killed masters, overseers, and other whites.
 This was the beginning of the Haitian Revolution.

 The Haitians manage to get the complete abolition of slavery with Toussaint's fight, Polverel, and Sonthonax, although many whites and some mulattoes were not satisfied with the outcome.
 Some blacks were also not satisfied since Toussaint establish strict discipline to cultivate the land and he also reinvite some whites to come back to St-Domingue.

 When the expedition arrived in Haiti and Leclerc asked Christophe for a safe harbor for his military vessels and control over Cap-Haitien.
 After he refuses, in response he burns his own house, then burns the city and runs to the Cap mountains.

 After Toussaint's capture, Dessalines and Pétion had a meeting in Plaisance to form the Indigènes Army and the collective focus shifted from liberty and abolition of slavery to Independence.

 On November 18, 1803, the Battle of Vertières outside of the city of Le Cap was the last battle in the war for Independence.
 The glorious and courageous capacity of Dessalines, Cappoix, Christophe, Gabart, and more led to January 1, 1804.

 Haitian Period

-Henry Christophe the commander of Dondon and Clerveaux commander of Marmelade are signatories of the Haitian Declaration of Independence.
-The Bataille of Vertières is the last major fight opposing the Armée Indigènes and the french troops and the city was freed on November 19, 1803.
+Henri Christophe, the commander of Dondon and Clerveaux commander of Marmelade are signatories of the Haitian Declaration of Independence.
+The Bataille of Vertières is the last major fight opposing the Armée Indigènes and the French troops and the city was freed on November 19, 1803.

-During the Frist Empire, the North was part of the Great Division of the North under the control of Henry, Clerveaux, and Cappoix.
+During the First Empire, the North was part of the Great Division of the North under the control of Henry, Clerveaux, and Cappoix.